phpmyadmin/phpmyadmin/doc/setup.rst

 .. envvar:: PMA_HOST

-    Host name or IP address of the databse server to use.
+    Host name or IP address of the database server to use.

+.. envvar:: PMA_HOSTS

+    Comma separated host names or IP addresses of the database servers to use.

 .. envvar:: PMA_USER